About the Trustees

-Suzanne Biemiller is the founder and principal of Highland Strategies, a consulting firm focused on assisting nonprofit organizations, foundations and government agencies with their strategic planning and program design needs.
+Suzanne Biemiller is the principal of Highland Strategies, a consulting firm focused on assisting nonprofit organizations, foundations and government agencies with their strategic planning and program design needs.

 Prior to starting Highland Strategies, Biemiller served as Director of Policy and Planning and First Deputy Chief of Staff to Philadelphia’s Mayor Michael Nutter.
 She has also worked as Chief of Staff at the American Board of Internal Medicine (ABIM) and as a Senior Program Officer at The Pew Charitable Trusts.

 Biemiller’s work focuses primarily on urban policy issues.
 She developed and wrote Greenworks Philadelphia, the city’s first-ever sustainability strategy, which won a Siemens Sustainability Award and led the team managing the proposed sale of the Philadelphia Gas Works.
 She also developed PhillyCounts, which engaged Philadelphia residents in the 2010 census, and created Pew’s Philadelphia Research Initiative.
 At ABIM, she helped plan and lead a shift in strategic direction and managed the attendant financial and internal culture changes.

 In 2015, Pennsylvania Governor Tom Wolf appointed Biemiller to the Pennsylvania Intergovernmental Cooperation Board, a fiscal oversight board, which she chaired.

 In addition, in 2017, Biemiller was named a Senior Advisor at Econsult Solutions, an economic consulting firm.

 Biemiller received a master’s degree in Public Policy from Harvard University’s Kennedy School of Government and a bachelor’s degree from Williams College.
 She lives in Philadelphia with her husband and two teenage daughters.